nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Inspector Line Plot Display Subsection

-* :guilabel:`Display Type` - Force the selected line plot to display as an image.
+* :guilabel:`Display Type` - Force the selected line plot to display as an image instead of a line plot, or vice versa.

-* :guilabel:`Display` - Change the range of y values shown on the line plot.
+* :guilabel:`Display` - Change the range of y values (intensity) shown on the line plot.
 These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.
+You can reset either limit to auto by deleting the value and pressing :kbd:`Enter`.

 * :guilabel:`Channels` - Change the range of x values shown on the line plot.
 These values are set to automatically calculate by default, but changing them allows you to zoom into a specific section on the line plot.
 Changing the channel values is similar to zooming into an interval on the line plot with an interval graphic.
+You can reset either limit to auto by deleting the value and pressing :kbd:`Enter`.

 * :guilabel:`Log Scale Y` - Set the y axis to scale logarithmically.

-* :guilabel:`Legend Position` - Choose the position of the legend for a layered line plot.
+* :guilabel:`Legend Position` - Choose the position of the legend for a layered line plot: None, Top Left, Top Right, Outer Left, or Outer Right.
 Line plots with no layers will not show a legend.

+* :guilabel:`Complex Display` - If the data is complex, choose how to convert it to a scalar value for display.
+The options are Log Absolute, Absolute, Phase, Real, and Imaginary.
+The default is Log Absolute.

 .. _Data Info Inspector Section: